JCU Postgraduate Health Studies

 Public Health

-Take the next step in your health career and gain the skills to improve population health outcomes across Australia and the Asia-Pacific.
+Advance your health career while developing the expertise to improve population health outcomes across Australia and the Asia-Pacific.
 Learn how to prevent disease, strengthen health systems and respond to emerging public health priorities through a flexible, evidence-based program aligned with national industry standards.
-Tailor your study through a wide range of electives, complete a research project, or pursue a major in Aeromedical Retrieval.
+Tailor your studies with a wide range of electives, complete a research project, or pursue a major in Aeromedical Retrieval.

 Nested Qualifications - Early Entry and Exit Options